lightstep/lightstep-tracer-common/client.md

 Client libraries are expected to use built-in facilities such as string formatting and JSON marshalling when producing reports, and are therefore only as safe as those facilities.
-This risk is passed on the programmer to.
+This risk is passed on the programmer.

 #### Note protocol about buffers vs. JSON

 Protocol buffer library support varies significantly by language, and in some languages there is more than one viable choice of library.
-The pure tracing implementation should be not constrain the library used for encoding span data in the report builder and transporter.
+The pure tracing implementation should be architected so as not to constrain the choice of library used for encoding span data in the report builder and transporter, while also not constraining performance.
+This implies that the Pure Tracing component use generic programming techniques, to avoid needless copying of data into the Report Builder; it also implies that we expect the Report Builder and Transporter to be tightly coupled.

 ### Factorization